-To set up an aquaculture farm you must be registered as a client with FishServe.
-FishServe provides aquaculture administrative services (such as collection of fees) on behalf of MPI.
+To set up an aquaculture farm, you must be registered as a client with FishServe.

-To register, download and complete the relevant FishServe registration form:
+To register, download and complete the relevant FishServe client registration form.

-The application for client registration can be submitted at the same time as your application for a fish-farm licence.
+You can submit your application for client registration at the same time as your application for a fish-farm licence.

 Prepare your application

-For a new fish-farm licence, download and complete this form.
+For a new fish-farm licence, download and complete the application form: